Date: June 13 – 14, 2014

 This was the smallest area to date for a Rhode Island BioBlitz and getting a large species count was a challenge.
 Rocky Point contains a total of 120 acres, though not all of that was accessible for BioBlitz due to the numerous hazards associated with the derelict rides and buildings and active demolition work designed to clear up same.
 The Science Central was located on the Warwick city park portion, at the southern end of the site, near where the swimming pool used to be.

-Download the full species count as a spreadsheet, XLSX:154 KB
+- Download a spreadsheet with the full species count